Friday, March 23, 2012

 • “[He] was granted permission to reduce the number of required credits for senior status.
 During senior year, students are required to maintain a minimum of 5.5 credits.
 His current schedule consists of 4.5 credits, due to his physical health.” (this allowed him to drop one class, AP Economics).

-Finally, a few weeks ago, we had one final 504 meeting because our son had already missed more than 50 days of school and was too sick to even manage a few hours with a tutor each week.
+Finally, in March of his senior year, we had one final 504 meeting because our son had already missed more than 50 days of school (he ended up missing 90 days that year) and was too sick to even manage a few hours with a tutor each week.
 This was the meeting where we finally brought an Advocate in, and it paid off.
+We should have done that years earlier!
 The school administrators shocked us (in a good way, for once!) by proposing:

 • To excuse him from ALL 4th marking period work, to allow him to use the last quarter to catch up.